Herbert Allen Farmer: Background

 Galatas had brought Frances Nash to a neighbor's house to make phone calls.
 At 2:50 p.m., at Galatas's direction Mrs Nash called nightclub owner Louis "Doc" Stacci in Chicago.
 Stacci's subsequent phone calls to Fritz Mulloy, a friend of Verne Miller's in Kansas City, drew Miller into the plan to free Nash.
 Mrs Nash called Esther Farmer in Joplin.

 Thirty minutes west of Little Rock the agents stopped in the town of Conway and called Ralph Colvin, the special agent in charge in Oklahoma City who had given the go-ahead to apprehend Nash, and let him know they were being tracked.
 Colvin told them to proceed to Fort Smith and call again from there.
 The agents had left the Little Rock officers "with the impression that we were proceeding to Joplin, Mo., but at a given point we left the Joplin road and dropped into Fort Smith."

 Galatas and Frances Nash hired an airplane to fly Frances and her young daughter to Joplin.
 Mrs. Nash was afraid to fly in the Ryan B-1 monoplane.
 Galatas tried to calm her fears by telling her it was just like The Spirit of St. Louis, but she insisted he come with her.
 They arrived in late afternoon, at 6:20 p.m.
-Deafy Farmer met them and drove them to his farm.
+Farmer met them and drove them to his farm.

 At about the same time Galatas and Frances Nash arrived in Joplin, the federal agents arrived in Fort Smith and called Colvin.
 He told them to abandon the car and catch the 8:30 p.m. train to Kansas City.
 Colvin then called Reed Vetterli, the special agent in charge at Kansas City, and told him the new information.
 Shortly after Colvin and Vetterli spoke, "Mrs. Galatas called Galatas on the telephone and advised him that Nash was not to be brought to Joplin, but that the federal men were taking him from Fort Smith, Ark., by train "on in."
 By the time the agents and their handcuffed charge arrived at the station platform, their secret had already reached the press wires, and "at 8:46 p.m., 8 minutes after the train pulled out of Ft.
 Smith, a phone call was made from Ft.
 Smith to [Mrs. Nash's neighbor's house in] Hot Springs."